Japneet001/TurtleArtGallery/CONTRIBUTING.md

 4. **Make your changes**

-    Add your new Turtle art file, animation, or enhancement.
+    * Add your new Turtle art file inside the `Projects/` folder.

+    * Add a short description of your file to the `README.md` under the Projects Included section.

 5. **Commit and push**